baylisscg/nodejs-commons/README.md

 Install from GitHub:
   `npm install git+ssh://git@github.com/AURIN/nodejs-commons.git#<version>`

-Write the package description (package.json) and the properties file.
+## AURIN-specific installation (NOTE: do not do it unless you are deploying as parte of AURIN)

+To update the package.json from the Maven pom.xml file, the following command has to be performed before test and deployment:

   `mvn compile -Ddeployment=<deployment type> -Dsystem=<system>`

-To install the package one package.json has been set:
-  `npm install`

-## Test (after executing 'mvn compile', as described above)
+## Tests

+To run thes test, following module have to be installed (versions are detailed in the devDependencies section of the package.json).

+* Chai
+* Express

-Unit tests:
+# Unit tests:

   `mocha`

-Cluster tests (for the cluster test to work, http://www.google.com must be reachable):
+# Cluster tests (for the cluster test to work, http://www.google.com must be reachable):

 * start the cluster `node ./test/app.js` (it should return two welcome messages, with two different PIDs);